ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Frequently asked questions

-Our frequently asked questions summaries will help you understand the changes in version 5 of the Red Tractor standards.
+Our frequently asked questions summaries will help you understand the requirements of our standards.

 All farms must have a written Health & Safety policy – this is a slight advance on the legal baseline which only applies to businesses with more than five employees.